LIFEHUBBER

 AG2 is a Python framework for building AI agents and multi-agent workflows, with conversable agents, group and sequential conversation patterns, tool use, human-in-the-loop flows, code execution options, and structured outputs.

 The official repository describes AG2 as evolved from AutoGen and notes that the project is moving toward v1.0, with the current framework being tidied through deprecations while the beta framework is expected to become the official version at v1.0.
-This page is for general reference, not a recommendation.
+This page is a starting point, not a recommendation.
 Check the original source before relying on the resource.

 What it is